phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Are UI components sufficiently responsive? (especially continuous UI components, such as sliders)
 - [ ] Are pointer areas optimized, especially for touch? (run with query parameter 'showPointerAreas')
 - [ ] Do pointer areas overlap? (run with query parameter 'showPointerAreas')
-- [ ] Is DT capped appropriately?
+- [ ] Is the timestep `dt` capped appropriately?
 Try switching applications or browser tabs, then switch back.
 Did the model take one big/long/awkward step forward?
-If so, dt may need to be capped.
+If so, `dt` may need to be capped.

 **Memory Leaks**